glennon/GeyserTimes-Science/README.md

 #### Scientific Citation Formatting
 The following are citation examples in the APA style for a single geyser eruption, multiple days of data, multiple geysers over a multi-year time span, and a large survey of geysers over a single year.
-The title of the webpage should be constructed by the user to succintly describe the data in a human-understanble format--toward enabling future readers to retrieve the data themselves.
+The title of the webpage should be constructed by the user to succinctly describe the data in a human-understanble format--toward enabling future readers to retrieve the data themselves.

 * `GeyserTimes.
 (2017) Eruption of Old Faithful Geyser, May 1, 2017 [online database].
 Retrieved May 4, 2017, from https://geysertimes.org.`  <p />
 * `GeyserTimes.
 (2017) Eruptions of Old Faithful Geyser, May 1-3, 2017 [online database].
 Retrieved May 4, 2017, from https://geysertimes.org.`  <p />